Navigation auf uzh.ch

 More about The oral microbiome - a multigenerational study

 In a partnership between the Kantonsschule Wattwil and the University of Zurich, this project enables young people to explore the oral microbiome across different generations and gain valuable experience.
-The scientific results are shared via modern media and the communication of complex content is practiced.

 Ill and healthy at the same time - (How) is it possible?